 - 3.1.
 The Hackney Carriage and Private Hire Policy was first introduced in 2008.
 Since this date the Policy has been regularly reviewed to ensure it is fit for purpose.
 The full Policy was last reviewed and approved by Full Council in February 2020. - 3.2.
-The Licensing and Enforcement Team use two main statutes and further Guidance documents to regulate the Hackney Carriage and Private Hire trade these being: - Town and Police Clauses Act 1847 - Local Government Miscellaneous Provisions Act 1976 - Best Practice Guidance issued by the Department for Transport - Institute of Licensing Guidance - Department for Transport Statutory Taxi and Private Hire Vehicle Standards 2020 - 3.3.
-The aim of the review was to include the updated Statutory Standards within our policy, include new legislation and to update the Council's policy and administrative procedures.
+The Licensing and Enforcement Team use two main statutes and further Guidance documents to regulate the Hackney Carriage and Private Hire trade these being: - Town and Police Clauses Act 1847 - Local Government Miscellaneous Provisions Act 1976 - o Best Practice Guidance issued by the Department for Transport - Institute of Licensing Guidance - Department for Transport Statutory Taxi and Private Hire Vehicle Standards 2020 - 3.3.
+The aim of this review is to include the Statutory Standards within our policy, include new legislation and to update policy and administrative procedures.
 The Council has had due regard to the statutory guidance issued by the Secretary of State for Transport under section 177(1) of the Policing and Crime Act 2017. - 3.4.
 Members should note the context of the trade when considering this report, in that taxis do not need to be licenced by the Council in order to operate in the Borough (district).
 Licensed hackney carriages can only pick up fare paying passengers off the street in the area where they obtained a license.
-But private hire vehicles can pick up anywhere in the United Kingdom, providing (both): - It is a pre-booked fare; - The driver, the vehicle, and the operator are all licensed within the same district. - 3.5 Hackney carriages licensed by another authority can operate in this Borough but only if they have a pre-booked fare. - 3.6 Currently the Authority licence: 52 Private Hire Operators, 110 Hackney Carriage Vehicles, 345 Private Hire Vehicles, 16 Hackney Carriage Drivers, 150 Private Hire Drivers and 424 Combined Drivers.
+But private hire vehicles can pick up anywhere in the United Kingdom, providing (both): - It is a pre-booked fare; - The driver, the vehicle, and the operator are all licensed within the same district. - 3.5 Hackney carriages licensed by another authority can operate in this Borough but only if they have a pre-booked fare.